WebAssembly/design/FAQ.md

   today) allowing developers to reuse popular WebAssembly libraries just like JavaScript libraries today.
 * When WebAssembly
-  [gains the ability to access garbage-collected objects :unicorn:][future garbage collection], those objects will be shared with JavaScript, and not live in a walled-off world of their own.
+  [gains the ability to access garbage-collected objects 🦄][future garbage collection], those objects will be shared with JavaScript, and not live in a walled-off world of their own.